What should I do if someone tells me they are thinking about suicide?

 Psychotherapy includes a broad range of treatments that may or may not help a particular person or mental health condition.
 Most forms of open-ended psychotherapy have not been systematically tested or proven to be effective in treating depression.
 Short-term (16 weeks or less) intensive, structured therapies—like cognitive behavioral therapy and dialectical behavioural therapy—have been shown to be effective for depression, anxiety, borderline personality disorder, and suicide attempts.

-This is one of the first questions almost everyone asks after a suicide is: Why?
+One of the first questions almost everyone asks after a suicide is: Why?
 Why would someone you love end their own life?
 How could I not have seen this coming?
-Suicide is very complicated, and it is almost always leaves many questions unanswered.
+Suicide is very complicated, and it almost always leaves many questions unanswered.
 Often, we never learn exactly why our loved one took their life.
-At least 90 percent of all people who died by suicide were suffering from a mental illness at the time, most often depression.
-The decision generally comes from a place of helplessness, hopelessness, and deep despair.
-People who are impulsive, or who use alcohol and drugs, are at higher risk.
+The decision to die by suicide generally comes from a place of helplessness, hopelessness, and deep despair.
+People may have factors that increase their risk of suicide, such as impulsivity, or substance abuse.
 The choice to die by suicide may seem to have been made in a few impulsive moments of deep turmoil…or it may have been a decision that had been contemplated for some time due to unrecognized, untreated mental illness.
+Nevertheless, it is important to remember that suicide is complex and so is the grief after a loss by suicide.
+Seeking support or professional help may help you to process the loss and any unanswered questions.

-Sometimes, even close friends or family members don’t know that their loved one is depressed.
-People who are depressed don’t always act the way we expect they would.
-They may not seem sad, tearful, or withdrawn.
-Men who are depressed may seem angry or irritable rather than sad.
-As well, some people hide their intent so carefully that their families are not aware of what they are considering.
+Some, but not all, of those who die by suicide have a diagnosed mental illness at the time of their death.
+Close friends or family may not know about the individual’s mental illness.
+People who are depressed don’t always act the way we expect that they would.
+As well, some people hide their thoughts of suicide and suicide intent so carefully that their loved ones are not aware of what they are considering.

-Suicide risk factors such as depression and bipolar illness tend to run in families.
+There are some suicide risk factors such as depression and bipolar disorder that tend to run in families.
 However, having a family member who is depressed or who died by suicide does not automatically mean that you will become depressed or die by suicide.
 Because family members may be at greater risk, however, people who have a family history of suicide or mental illness should be particularly alert to psychiatric symptoms in themselves and get an evaluation as early as possible.
-Another consideration is that when a suicide has already occurred within a family, this may appear to open the door for others to consider it as an acceptable way to end one’s life eg. well, Dad did it…so I will too!
+Another consideration is that when a suicide has already occurred within a family, this may allow others in the family to view suicide as an acceptable way to die.
+This is why participating in postvention activities following a death by suicide can be an important form of suicide prevention.

 Studies show that people do not start thinking about suicide just because someone asks them about it.
 If you suspect a friend or loved one is suicidal, tell them that you are worried and want to help them.
 Don’t be afraid to ask whether they are considering suicide, and if they have a specific plan in mind.
-Having a plan may indicate that they are farther along and need help right away.
-Sometimes people who are thinking about suicide won’t tell you so because they don’t want you to stop them.
+Having a plan may indicate that they are at a higher risk of dying and need help right away.
+Sometimes people who are thinking about suicide won’t tell you so because they don’t want you to stop them or because they are embarrassed or ashamed of their thoughts.
 Your direct, non-judgmental questions can encourage them to share their thoughts and feelings.
 Regardless of their response, if you suspect that the person may be suicidal, get help immediately.

 A loved one’s suicide can be emotionally devastating and can trigger intense and overwhelming emotions.
 Some of these may be: